DUNE-DAQ/docs/docs/packages/drunc/Controller.md

 List all the processes under the control of the current controller.
 For `drunc-unified-shell` this lists the segment controllers, and for `drunc-controller-shell` this includes all the applications.
 [Sample output](https://dune-daq-sw.readthedocs.io/en/latest/packages/drunc/#ls---from-drunc-unified-shell).

 ## `status`
-Defines the status of the directly controlled applications.
+Diplays the status of the controlled applications.
 [Sample output](hhttps://dune-daq-sw.readthedocs.io/en/latest/packages/drunc/#status---from-drunc-unified-shell).

+## `recompute-status`
+Calculates the status of the controller from it's _included_ children.

 ## `whoami`
 Prints `${USERNAME}` (i.e. the person logged in).